itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataObject.rst

 **Dot Multiplication Operator 'mul'**
 """"""""""""""""""""""""""""""""""""""""""""""""""""""

-With the use of "mul" operator, one can perform dot product (elementwise multiplication) between two data objects in the following way.
+With the use of "mul" operator, one can perform dot product (element-wise multiplication) between two data objects in the following way.

 *mul_mat=mat1.mul(mat2);*